Linux Coredumps

 Make sure prelinking is disabled

-Prelinking is an operation which optimizes applications load times by resolving library symbols before launch.
-However most of the benefits of prelinking are lost unless PIE is disabled and both Glibc and Yocto are dropping support for it.
+Prelinking is an operation that optimizes application load times by resolving library symbols before launch.
+However, most of the benefits of prelinking are lost unless PIE is disabled, and both Glibc and Yocto are dropping support for it.
 It is disabled by default in Yocto since 3.4 - Honister.

-To disable prelinking on an older version of Yocto where
+To disable prelinking on an older version of Yocto,

 in